Policy last updated

 The following sources of supporting information are typically the most useful for the profile process:

-Refer to the Supporting information guidance for schools (DOCX)External Link for further information.
+Refer to the Supporting information guidance and Supporting information relevance and privacy for further information

 For students in out-of-home-care (OOHC), an Educational Needs Analysis may also be provided as a source of supporting information.